Broihon/ProcessInfo/README.md

 - GetThreadStartAddress
 - IsThreadWorkerThread
 - IsThreadInAlertableState (this function doesn't support x64 to wow64)
+- GetThreadInfo

 ---

-By calling GetProcessInfo or GetThreadInfo it's possible to get a pointer to SYSTEM_PROCESS_INFORMATION	or a SYSTEM_THREAD_INFORMATION structure.

----

-GetLdrEntry returns a pointer to the LDR_DATA_TABLE_ENTRY of the specified module in the PEB.
+GetLdrEntry returns a pointer to the LDR_DATA_TABLE_ENTRY structure of the specified module in the PEB.